 The implementation of the Cultural Precinct Master Plan has already commenced.
-Refurbishment of the Old Courthouse Building was completed in 2011 and the Geelong Library & Heritage Centre opened in late 2015.
-Stage 2 of the Geelong Performing Arts Centre (GPAC) redevelopment will commence in 2016.
-The Geelong Gallery Business Case (2015) was the final major planning stage of the Cultural Precinct.
+Refurbishment of the Old Courthouse Building was completed in 2011 and the Geelong Library and Heritage Centre (GLHC) opened in late 2015.
+The Ryrie Street works for the Geelong Performing Arts Centre (GPAC) commenced in 2017.
+The Geelong Gallery Business Case (2015) and the Cultural Precinct Public Realm Master Plan are the final major planning stages of the project.

-The expansion of the Geelong Gallery, Stage 3 of the GPAC redevelopment and work on the public realm still requires attention.
+Stage 3 of the GPAC redevelopment, expansion of the Geelong Gallery and work on the public realm are now ready for investment.

 The Geelong Gallery has experienced strong growth in the past ten years, with visitation numbers doubling during this period.
-It currently attracts between 60,000 and 70,000 visitors annually, however, this is anticipated to triple to around 200,000 with expanded and upgraded facilities.
+It currently attracts between 75,000 and 85,000 visitors annually, however, this is anticipated to triple to over 200,000 with expanded and upgraded facilities.

-The new Geelong Library & Heritage Centre is providing clear evidence of the impact redevelopment can have on the precinct.
-In the first 12 weeks after opening the library tripled its patronage prior to demolition, experiencing 130,000 visitors.
-During this period the Geelong Gallery also experienced increased visitation in the order of 35% which reflects keen interest in the Gallery’s new exhibition space and flow-on from increased pedestrian traffic in the precinct.
+The new GLHC is providing clear evidence of the impact redevelopment can have on the precinct.
+In its first full financial year of operation (2016-17) since opening in late 2015, the GLHC recorded just under half a million visitors.
+This has grown 209% in the four years since demolition and reconstruction has taken place.
+The Geelong Gallery also experienced increased visitation in the order of 35%, which reflects keen interest in the Gallery’s new exhibition space and flow-on from increased pedestrian traffic in the precinct.

-It has been projected that proposed government investment would be repaid in five years, with a redeveloped Arts Centre and Gallery contributing over $30 million to Gross Regional Product every year.
+It has been projected that proposed government investment would be repaid in five years, with a redeveloped art centre and gallery contributing over $30 million to Gross Regional Product every year.

 To create a regional hub for arts and culture activities and businesses comprising: